Post-Mortems9 min read

 • Investigation depth: Are you finding systemic causes or just immediate triggers?

 Some teams implement quality scoring for post-mortems, measuring completeness of timelines, depth of root cause analysis, specificity of actions, and follow-through on implementation.
+If your meetings are running too long, our guide to the 30-minute post-mortem shows how to keep reviews focused and productive.

 Key Takeaways